jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

    Note the name of the location closest to you

-1. Create a new resource group with the following command
+1. Create a new Resource Group with the following command

    ```sh
    az group create --name AgroHack --location <location>